himanshu-nimonkar/global-earthquake-seismicity-analysis/README.md

 Magnitude-dependent ETAS-like models yield physically realistic results, while magnitude-agnostic Hawkes models substantially overestimate triggering at the global scale.

 ## How to Run
+Download the dataset manually from Kaggle using the link above.
+Place the downloaded CSV file in the project directory or update the path inside the notebook.
 Open the notebook `stat.ipynb` in Jupyter and **run all cells from top to bottom**.
 All preprocessing, modeling, plots, and results are generated entirely within the notebook.

 ## Reproducibility